Museums and New Intelligences

 Museums and AI: Could Robots Be Your New Coworkers

 Read Seema Rao’s posts about the event here:

 Rao, Principal at Brilliant Idea Studio, explores the some of the ideas discussed onsite at the event.
-In these first two of three blog posts, Rao expands upon potential future applications of AI in the museum field.
+In these three blog posts, Rao expands upon potential future applications of AI in the museum field.